“Try to be an ordinary person doing extraordinary things!” – Futurist Jim Carroll

-I remain pretty confused about today’s political environment, where hatred, race and terror once again rules the domestic environment.
+I remain pretty confused about today’s political environment, where hatred, race, and terror once again rule the domestic environment.
 I wonder if the many gains of MLK are being pushed way, way back.

-Beyond the politics, the sentiment found in quote itself provides extraordinary guidance.
+Beyond the politics, the sentiment found in the quote itself provides extraordinary guidance.

 Why live a life that is marginal, when you have the chance each and every moment to try to do something great?
 Why take small steps when giant leaps are always within your reach?
 Why limit your thinking to small ideas when it’s the big concepts that might win the day?

 Take some inspiration from the giants who have walked before you and who look at the world around them, and say to yourself, “This needs to change!”